agro23/ScrabbleScore/README.md

-# Queen Attack
+# Rock Paper Scissors

-#### By Cameron Anderson & Andy Grossberg
+#### By Andy Grossberg

 ## Description
-A program to test if a given set of coordinates is a valid target for the queen to attack in a game of chess.
+A program for two players to play Rock Paper Scissors.

+## Rules

+* Recreate the game Rock, Paper, Scissors.
+For anyone who has never played it, here are the rules:

+* It is played by 2 people.
+Each person chooses "Rock", "Paper", or "Scissors" by forming a shape with their hand.

+* They choose at the same time, so that each person doesn't know what the other person has picked.

+* If one person chooses "Rock" and the other person picks "Scissors" then "Rock" wins.
+It's a game of combinations:
+  - Rock v.
+Scissors = Rock wins
+  - Rock v.
+Paper = Paper wins
+  - Paper v.
+Scissors = Scissors wins

+* If both people choose the same thing, then it is a draw and nobody wins.

+* Write a method that can handle the different combinations of plays and make sure to write specs for all possible combination of plays.
+Your method should take 2 inputs - one for each player's choice.
+It should return "Player 1" if the first input wins, "Player 2" if the second input wins, and "Draw" if nobody wins.

+* Start by considering all possible inputs and outputs.
+Then choose the simplest input/output values and use them to write your first spec.
+Write all specs in english first, and then translate them into test methods and make them pass, one by one.
+Don't start coding until you've written your english specs, and don't start building the MVC website until all your specs are passing and your method is done.

+* Then, build a website, styled with CSS, where someone can go to play your game.
+Make sure you include a README for this project and create a Git repository for it.

+* Bonus points: Find a way to get the computer to randomly select a 'play' and make your website into a one player game.
+We don't yet know how to test something that's random, so it's okay to skip writing a spec for that part.
+Or, you could expand the rules of your game to include 3 players.
+Make sure to write specs for that before coding.
+You must understand your goal clearly before you can figure out how to get there.

 ## Specifications
-* choose an x and y for the queen

-* Display a view that is a title screen.

-* Use form to ask user for an x and y coord for the queen to start on.
-- Expected Input: 3, 5
-- Expected Output: None

-* output coords to main view
-- Expected Input: None
-- Expected Output: STRING

-* validate queen ranges 1 - 8
-- If false return to View with form

-* Use form to ask user for an x and y coord for the queen to target.
-- Expected Input: 4, 8
-- Expected Output: None

-* output coords to main view
-- Expected Input: None
-- Expected Output: STRING

-* validate target ranges 1 - 8
-- If false return to View with form

-* validate queen and target coordinates are different
-- If false return to View with form

-* Create QueenAttackTest object

-* Create Queen object
+* SOMETHING

-* a. queen x and target x are equal
-- Expected input: (3, 7) , (3, 4)
-- Expected output: True
-- Expected input: (2, 7) , (6, 4)
-- Expected output: False

-* b. queen y and target y are equal
-- Expected input: (8, 4) , (3, 4)
-- Expected output: True
-- Expected input: (8, 1) , (3, 4)
-- Expected output: False

-* c. abs(qx - vx) is equal to abs(qy - vy)
-- Expected input: (8, 4) , (6, 6)
-- Expected output: True
-- Expected input: (1, 1) , (3, 3)
-- Expected output: True
-- Expected input: (8, 1) , (3, 4)
-- Expected output: False

-* use a - c to determine if victim can be reached by queen
-- Expected input: (8, 4) , (6, 6)
-- Expected output: "Queen takes piece"
-- Expected input: (8, 4) , (6, 3)
-- Expected output: "Queen cannot reach piece"

-* refactor code as needed.
+* Refactor code as needed.

 ## Setup/Installation Requirements

-* Clone the git repository from 'https://github.com/camander321/LeapYearTest.git'.
+* Clone the git repository from 'https://github.com/agro23/RockPaperScissors.git'.
-* run the command 'dotnet restore' to download the necessary packages.
+* Run the command 'dotnet restore' to download the necessary packages.
+* Run the command 'dotnet build' to build to build the app.
-* run the command 'dotnet run' to build and run the server on localhost.
+* Run the command 'dotnet run' to run the server on localhost.
-* use your preferred web browser to navigate to localhost:5000
+* Use your preferred web browser to navigate to localhost:5000

 ## Support and contact details

-* contact the author at chamburg321@gmail.com
+* Contact the author at andy.grossberg@gmail.com

 ## Technologies Used

 * C#
-* Asp .NET Core MVC
+* Asp .NET Core 1.1 MVC
 * HTML
 * CSS
 * Javascript